You are here:

 Coroners Court of Victoria Information Privacy Contact

-Queries and comments on privacy matters should be addressed in the first instance to:
+Queries, comments and complaints on privacy matters should be addressed in the first instance to:

 Coroners Court of Victoria

-Practices and Procedures in the Coroners Court of Victoria Relating to Court records, access to Ccourt records, inquest hearings and other relevant information.
+Practices and Procedures in the Coroners Court of Victoria relating to court records, access to court records, inquest hearings and other relevant information.

 Court of Public Record

 The Coroners Court of Victoria is a Court of public record.
-All proceedings are to be conducted in open court unless the Court makes an order under section 47 of the Coroner's Act 1985 excluding all or any persons.
+All proceedings are to be conducted in open court.
+A coroner can make an proceeding suppression order pursuant to the Open Courts Act 2013.

 Audio Record of Proceedings